-Public Open Space Guidelines
+Publicly Accessible Open Space Guidelines

 - 1. OPEN SPACE DEVELOPMENT.
 New public open spaces should be coordinated with private development projects and planned infrastructure improvements. - 2.
 PROVISION OF OPEN SPACE.
 Whenever possible, new development should provide on-site public open space rather than in-lieu fees. - 3.
 CONNECTED OPEN SPACES.
 New public open spaces should be accessible from and located within a comfortable walking and biking distance of residents and shoppers. - 4.
 SUSTAINABILITY.
 New public open spaces should be designed to incorporate best practices in sustainability, including water use and conservation, stormwater management, landscaping, and drought tolerant planting. - 5.
-ESTUDILLO CANAL STORMWATER FACILITY.
-New open space located along the Estudillo Canal should function as a stormwater management feature. - 6.
+STORMWATER FUNCTION FOR OPEN SPACE NEAR ESTUDILLO CANAL.
+Any new open space located along the Estudillo Canal should function as a stormwater management feature. - 6.
 AMENITIES.
-Seating, shading, and other amenities should be integrated into new public parks and plazas.

-- 7. RANGE OF PARK TYPES.
+Seating, shading, and other amenities should be integrated into new public parks and plazas. - 7.
+RANGE OF PARK TYPES.
 Encourage park and public space design consistent with Bay Fair's intended mix of uses.
-This includes resident-oriented spaces such as playgrounds, dog parks, gardens, and sports facilities as well as visitor-oriented spaces such as event spaces, plazas, public seating areas, public spaces for markets and commerce, and flexible community gathering spaces. - 8.
-PUBLIC SPACE USE.
+This includes resident-oriented spaces such as playgrounds, dog parks, gardens, and sports facilities as well as visitor-oriented spaces such as event spaces, plazas, public seating areas, public spaces for markets and commerce, and flexible community gathering spaces.

+- 8. PUBLIC SPACE USE.
 The design of the parks and plazas in the Bay Fair area should promote public gathering, enjoyment, and active use by a broad range of the community. - 9.
 OPEN SPACE LIGHTING.
 Appropriate pedestrian-scale lighting should be provided in any new parks, plazas, and other open spaces. - 10.
 SAFE PARKS.
-Utilize CPTED (Crime Prevention through Environmental Design) strategies to improve safety in new and existing parks by adding appropriate lighting and visibility in park facilities; activating parks with programs/ community gardens/community events; increasing natural surveillance by trimming surrounding vegetation and allowing views in and out of park spaces; and removing graffiti and maintaining parks.
+Utilize CPTED (Crime Prevention through Environmental Design) strategies to improve safety in new and existing parks by adding appropriate lighting and visibility in park facilities; activating parks with programs/ community gardens/community events; increasing natural surveillance by trimming surrounding vegetation and allowing views in and out of park spaces; and removing graffiti and maintaining parks. - 11.
+ESTUDILLO CANAL.
+Estudillo Canal should become an attractive, ecologically valuable open space and stormwater amenity over time.